samaysinghbisht/Production-Grade-Workflow/README.md

 3. Basic knowledge of Travis-CI
 4. Basic knowledge of AWS and it's services will be plus.

->Find out how docker works [here](https://github.com/Samay1993/Production-Grade-Workflow/blob/master/DockerIntro.md).<br>
+>If you are new to Docker find out how docker works [here](https://github.com/Samay1993/Production-Grade-Workflow/blob/master/DockerIntro.md/ "Open DockerIntro.md").<br>
->Note: Steps to configure AWS and Travis-CI to automate the build generation can be found [here](https://github.com/Samay1993/Production-Grade-Workflow/blob/master/AWS_Config.md).

 ## Production flows implemented:
 * Development Flow and running the application on development server.